Cebu, Philippines

 When we asked people about industries and career opportunities in Cebu, they reponded:

 "Foreigners often find work in Cebu in a variety of industries, such as hospitality, tourism, IT, and teaching English.
 Many foreigners also work as freelance writers, web designers, and software developers.
 Additionally, there are opportunities for foreigners to work in the medical field, such as nurses, doctors, and medical technicians.
-Other popular jobs for foreigners in Cebu include working in retail, construction, and agriculture," remarked one expat who made the move to Cebu.
+Other popular jobs for foreigners in Cebu include working in retail, construction, and agriculture," wrote one member in Cebu.

 What is life like in Cebu?